Zhengtong Xu 徐政通

 My research aims to design learning algorithms for robotic agents, enabling them to perform everyday manipulation tasks with human-level proficiency.
 To this end, I am currently focusing on hierarchical multimodal robot learning.
 Specifically, my research explores:

-1. Integrating visual, 3D, and tactile modalities for robot learning.
+1. Integrating visual, 3D, and tactile modalities to enable multimodal robot learning.

-3. Deploying pretrained vision-language models for high-level reasoning and planning.
+3. Deploying pretrained vision-language models for high-level, open-world reasoning and planning.

 LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping